rcarmo/onepage-by-spec/spec.md

    - Backspace refines the search, and Escape clears the search results and displays all links in the active tab.
    - Displays a message like "No matches found" if no results are available.

+4. **Reset Functionality**:
+   - A keyboard shortcut resets the dashboard to its default state:
+     - Clears the current search.
+     - Hides the floating list of matches.
+     - Resets the active tab to the first tab.
+     - This functionality is partially implemented.
+The `Escape` key clears the search but does not reset the active tab.
+Arrow key navigation between tabs is implemented.

-4. **Link Interaction**:
+5. **Link Interaction**:
    - Links are displayed with a title and optional description in the floating list and inside tabs.
    - Links inside tabs are arranged horizontally and wrap around if necessary.
-   - The code includes concise comments for clarity and maintainability.
    - Clicking or pressing "Enter" on a link in the floating list opens it in a new tab.
    - Links are navigable via:
      - Mouse hover and click for direct selection.
    - Long titles/descriptions are truncated with ellipses and wrapped if necessary.

-5. **System Theme Adaptation**:
+6. **System Theme Adaptation**:
    - The dashboard automatically adapts to the system's light or dark theme.
    - Hover effects, active tab highlights, and other visual elements adjust accordingly.
    - There is no manual toggle button or emoji for switching themes.

-6. **Reset Functionality**:
-   - A keyboard shortcut resets the dashboard to its default state:
-     - Clears the current search.
-     - Hides the floating list of matches.
-     - Resets the active tab to the first tab.
-     - This functionality is partially implemented.
-The `Escape` key clears the search but does not reset the active tab.
-Arrow key navigation between tabs is implemented.
-   - The documentation section at the bottom of the page animates out of sight after 10 seconds or when a key is pressed.
+7. **Keyboard Indicator**:
    - A keyboard indicator is displayed at the bottom left of the screen, showing the keys being pressed.
    - Special keys (e.g., "Enter", "Shift") are displayed in rectangular boxes, while regular keys are displayed in square boxes.
    - Arrow keys are displayed as Unicode glyphs (←, →, ↑, ↓) in the keyboard indicator.
    - Keys fade out a few seconds after being pressed.

-7. **Persistent Frequency-Based Prioritization**:
+8. **Persistent Frequency-Based Prioritization**:
    - This feature is not implemented.
 Links are not prioritized based on frequency of use, and no frequency data is stored or cleared.
    - Links are defined in a `<script>` tag with `type="text/plain"` at the top of the HTML file for easy editing.